Pet (novel): Reception

 In a starred review, Kirkus Reviews noted "this soaring novel shoots for the stars and explodes the sky with its bold brilliance."
-In a starred review at Publishers Weekly, the reviewer said " Emezi’s direct but tacit story of injustice, unconditional acceptance, and the evil perpetuated by humankind forms a compelling, nuanced tale that fans of speculative horror will quickly devour."
+In a starred review at Publishers Weekly, the reviewer said "Emezi’s direct but tacit story of injustice, unconditional acceptance, and the evil perpetuated by humankind forms a compelling, nuanced tale that fans of speculative horror will quickly devour."
 The Horn Book Magazine called Pet "a haunting and poetic work of speculative fiction."

 In a review for The New York Times, author Ibi Zoboi wrote that "Emezi, who is Nigerian, conjures the African oral tradition with sweeping metaphors folded into an almost folkloric rendering of some of humanity’s harshest truths."

-Influence

-Jam's identity as a family- and community-supported Black trans girl is particularly notable.

 Awards and recognition

-Pet was a finalist for the 2019 National Book Awards for Young People's Literature.
+Pet was a finalist for the 2019 National Book Awards for Young People's Literature and 2020 Lambda Literary Award for Children's and Young Adult Literature, as well as a Stonewall Book Award for Children's & Young Adult literature honor book.
+The American Library Association also included it on their 2020 Amelia Bloomer Book List.

 Pet was named to Time magazine's list of 100 Best Fantasy Books of All Time.
 The New York Times named Pet one of the 25 best children's books of 2019.